ajmolstad/penAFT/README.md

 # penAFT
-An R package for fitting semiparametric accelerated failure time models under weighted elastic net and weighted sparse group lasso regularization.
+An R package for fitting semiparametric accelerated failure time models under weighted elastic net and weighted sparse group lasso penalties.

 # Installation
 penAFT can be loaded directly into R through the the `devtools` package: